Search blog:

 In both situations, you must report and pay Capital Gains Tax to HMRC on any gains you make on the disposal of your UK shares.
 The ‘gain’ is normally the difference between what you paid for the shares and what you sold them for.

 However, when selling shares, you may be able to claim Business Asset Disposal Relief (formerly Entrepreneurs’ Relief).
-This would allow you to pay a reduced rate of 10% on all gains.
+This would allow you to pay a reduced rate of 10% on all eligible gains in the 2024-25 tax year.

 Non-UK residents whose disposals fall outside the scope of UK tax may be liable to tax in their country of residence instead.
 In this situation, you should seek professional advice locally.